Overview of Banks in Israel

-For anyone considering a career in banking in Israel, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Israel, this list of the top banks in Israel is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Israeli Trade Union Congress Histadrut and the Zionist Organization founded Bank Hapoalim in 1921.
+The Israeli Trade Union Congress Histadrut and the Zionist Organization founded Bank Hapoalim in 1921.
 It is currently the largest bank in Israel and plays a significant role in global financial markets.
-It operates through 250 bank branches, seven regional business centers, and 22 business branches.
+It operates through 189 bank branches, 619 external and 134 internal ATMs.

-In 1902, Bank Leumi was formed to promote the industry, construction, agriculture and land infrastructure.
-The bank’s headquarters are located in Tel Aviv, providing banking services in Israel, as well as in 21 other countries including Luxembourg, US, Switzerland, the UK, Mexico, Uruguay, Romania, Jersey and China.
+In 1902, Bank Leumi was formed to promote industry, construction, agriculture, and land infrastructure.
+The bank’s headquarters are located in Tel Aviv, providing banking services in Israel, as well as in 21 other countries, including Luxembourg, the U.S., Switzerland, the UK, Mexico, Uruguay, Romania, Jersey, and China.

 Formerly called Eretz Yisrael Discount Bank or Palestine Discount Bank, Israel Discount Bank was founded in 1935, focusing on foreign trade.
 During that time, the bank differentiated itself from other banks in Palestine by providing services not only to merchants and institutions that most banks cater to but also to private customers.

-Headquartered in Tl Aviv, it is one of the country’s largest banks, with 260 branches and 5,700 employees.
+Headquartered in Tel Aviv, it is one of the largest banks in Israel, with 260 branches and over 8,000 employees.

-The merger of several smaller banks in 1972 resulted in the establishment of First International Bank of Israel.
-It is the fifth largest bank in the country, providing banking services to individuals and large corporate clients.
-One thing that makes it different from other Israeli banks is that it offers complete paperwork in English; that’s why it was preferred by many English-speaking immigrants.
+The merger of several smaller banks in Israel in 1972 resulted in the establishment of First International Bank of Israel.
+It is the fifth-largest bank in the country, providing banking services to individuals and large corporate clients.
+One thing that makes it different from other Israeli banks is that it offers complete paperwork in English.
+Therefore, it was preferred by many English-speaking immigrants.

-First International Bank also the only major Israeli bank that did not take part in the bank stock scandal in the country during the ‘80s, making it the only major bank that was not nationalized due to the crisis.
+First International Bank is also the only major Israeli bank that did not take part in the bank stock scandal in the country during the 1980s, making it the only one of the major banks in Israel that was not nationalized due to the crisis.
 It established a presence in London in 1981.
 Three years later, it opened branches in Zurich.

-With 80 branches throughout the country, commercial bank Mercantile Discount Bank offers comprehensive banking products and services including consumer, corporate and investment banking, mortgage loans, private equity and asset and wealth management.
+With 80 branches throughout the country, commercial bank Mercantile Discount Bank offers comprehensive banking products and services, including consumer, corporate, and investment banking, mortgage loans, private equity, and asset and wealth management.
 The bank focuses on offering services to small and medium-sized businesses, as well as retail customers.
-It bank was founded in 1971 with headquarters in Tel Aviv.
+It was founded in 1971 with headquarters in Tel Aviv.